rns/Marpa-the-Parser/Defining-Semantics-in-SLIF.md

 * Traversing an ASF
 * Comparison

+Code and Data: Action sub(s) and Parse Nodes' Values

 Running DRY

 - actions as subs in semantic_package
-- actions as blessings of nodes' values via bless_package processed with subs in bless_package
+- actions as blessings of parse nodes' values via bless_package
 - actions as bless_package AST walk

 Advanced actions